Alternatives to animal testing

 We don’t agree with regulations that demand animal testing on existing ingredients with a long history of safe use and manufacture and so we championed the recent successful European Citizens Initiative #SaveCrueltyFreeCosmetics.
 We actively support the commitment by the European Commission to implement a roadmap to accelerate the full replacement of animal testing in managing the safety of chemicals in the European Union through our involvement in the European Partnership for Alternative Approaches to Animal Testing (EPAA).

-We are also a founding member of the International Collaboration on Cosmetics Safety (ICCS) - a new global partnership of cosmetics manufacturers and suppliers, industry associations and animal protection organisations, where we work to accelerate the global adoption of animal-free cosmetic safety assessment approaches.
-All of this work, over more than 40 years, means that Unilever has been recognised by PETA as a company working for regulatory change (Opens in a pop-up window ).
+We are also a founding member of the International Collaboration on Cosmetics Safety (ICCS) - a global partnership of cosmetics manufacturers and suppliers, industry associations and animal protection organisations, where we work to accelerate the global adoption of animal-free cosmetic safety assessment approaches.

 The next generation of scientists

-We also work with students – the safety scientists of the future; for example, those at the Universities of Birmingham in the UK, Wageningen in The Netherlands, and Peking in China.
+We also work with students – the safety scientists of the future; for example, those at the Universities of Birmingham in the UK and Wageningen in The Netherlands, and at various universities in China.
 We want to ensure that they have access to the latest science, technology and new computational tools for assessing safety without animal testing.

 We are committed to ending animal testing globally and so are our people - See some of our scientists talking about the non-animal approaches we are developing to use for making safety decisions in this video.